A Maui vacation may conjure up images of white sand beaches and turquoise waters, but the mighty Haleakala is the island’s main attraction.

 Ways to Experience Haleakala

-To truly immerse yourself in the the legends of the island, a Haleakala visit is in order.
-Plan an early sunrise to see La in his glory.
-Hike the desolate crater and see if you can find the quietest place on earth.
-Explore the expansive park that surrounds the summit on your choice of rugged trails.
+To truly immerse yourself in the legends of the island, a Haleakala visit is in order.
+Plan an early sunrise to see Lā in his glory.
+Hike the desolate crater and see if you can find the quietest place on Earth.
+Explore the expansive park surrounding the summit on your choice of rugged trails.
 Or, consider a more nontraditional approach and bike down the volcano with us!

-However you choose to to honor The House of the Sun, just make sure you leave it as you found it and resist the urge to take home a souvenir rock, as you don’t want to risk Pele’s wrath!
+However you choose to honor The House of the Sun, just make sure you leave it as you found it and resist the urge to take home a souvenir rock, as you don’t want to risk Pele’s wrath!

 We saw the sunset on Haleakala and stayed to view the most magnificent display of the heavens ..the multitude of stars we saw!
 We are still speechless.
 Maui is the most amazing place we have ever been and we will be back as soon as we can….it’s in my heart now.
 It felt like a piece of me was left behind and I cried when we had to leave!
 There’s something very special about this island.